 The Old Town is the heart of the city containing most of the attractions, restaurants, bars and night clubs.
 As such, nearby areas are well-suited for accommodation.

-What’s more, Tallinn’s public transport travel card provides easy access to locations farther away, such as Kadriorg, Pirita or Rocca Al Mare.
+What’s more, the public transport travel card of Tallinn provides easy access to locations such as Kadriorg, Pirita or Rocca Al Mare, that are situated farther away.
 You can get the card conveniently from the closest R-Kiosk.

 Things to do in Tallinn

-Tallinn’s most famous attractions, such as Tallinn Town Hall Square and Bastion Passages, are situated in the Old Town.
+The most famous attractions in Tallinn, such as Tallinn Town Hall Square and Bastion Passages, are situated in the Old Town.
 The Old Town, which is inscribed on the World Heritage List by UNESCO, may be of great interest to adults, but families should head outside the walls.
 Many family-friendly attractions, such as Tallinn Zoo or Seaplane Harbour, are situated away from the center.

 The medieval Tallinn Old Town, inscribed on the World Heritage List by UNESCO, is the buzzing center of Tallinn.
-The Old Town contains something for everyone: various types of restaurants, trendy wine bars, karaoke bars, mysterious underground tunnels, the Parliament and Europe’s oldest continuously operating pharmacy.
+The Old Town contains something for everyone: various types of restaurants, trendy wine bars, karaoke bars, mysterious underground tunnels, the Parliament and the oldest continuously operating pharmacy in Europe.